How AB 1482, or Statewide Rent Control, Impacts California Single-Family Rentals

-Alex: All right, so I think this is the takeaway: Your single-family rental may be allowed for exemption, but you have to understand how to properly document this, and have a specific provision in the lease.
+Alex: So I think this is the takeaway: Your single-family rental may be allowed for exemption, but you have to understand how to properly document this, and have a specific provision in the lease.
 Is that correct?

-Alex: So, can you give us a little more color on like how do you do that?
+Alex: So, can you give us a little more color on how you do that?

 Giles: Single-family homeowners are exempt from this ordinance.
 This bill applies to any corporation or real estate investment trust.
 My background in real estate is with REITs, so this is geared towards the REIT industry, which only constitutes about 3% of the single-family rental market in the U.S.

-Nonetheless, corporations, REITs and limited liability companies.
 But if you’re an individual that owns a limited liability company, then this does not apply and you’re treated just like any other individual owner.
-You are not subject to the bill provided you include that newly required written disclosure in your lease, specifically advising your tenant that you are not subject to this ordinance or this bill.
+You are not subject to the bill provided you include that newly required written disclosure in your lease, specifically advising your tenant that you are not subject to this ordinance or bill.

 Alex: Gotcha.
 So they need to know upfront that this property would not comply with the rent increase?

 Alex: All right, Giles.
 That was good.
-On the next episode, we'll dive into the specific rental ownership entity type, individual versus entity and how that gets applied based on 1482.
-Thank you very much for watching.
-If you want to go to mynd.co, type in: 1482 mynd.co.
-That's our company.
-You'll see a series of interviews that Giles and I are doing on this subject.
+In the next episode, we'll dive into the specific rental ownership entity type, individual versus entity, and how that gets applied based on 1482.
 We hope this helped you out.
 Until next time, and thank you for watching.

 Learn about different strategies of tax savings, tax implications, tax depreciation, and tax benefits from Ana Klein, a CPA specialized in working with real estate investors.